-Counties are mandated to protect Californians against threats of widespread disease and illness and are tasked with promoting health and wellness.
+Counties are charged with protecting Californians against threats of widespread disease and illness and are tasked with promoting health and wellness equitably across all populations in California.
 This chapter deals specifically with health services and covers the major segments of counties' functions in health services.
-Health services in each county shall relate to the needs of residents within that county in a systematic manner without limitation to availability of hospital(s) or other specific methods of service delivery.
-The board of supervisors in each county sets the standards of care for its residents.
+Health services in each county relate to the needs of residents within that county in a systematic manner without limitation to the availability of hospital(s) or other specific methods of service delivery.
+The board of supervisors in each county generally sets the standards of care for their residents.

 Local health needs vary greatly from county to county.
-Counties support and encourage the use of multijurisdictional approaches to health care.
-Counties support efforts to create cost-saving partnerships between the state and the counties, and other organizations to achieve better health outcomes.
+Counties support and encourage the use of multijurisdictional approaches to health service delivery.
+Counties support efforts to create cost-saving partnerships between the state and the counties, and other partners to improve health outcomes and health equity.
 Therefore, counties should have the maximum amount of flexibility in managing programs.
-Counties should have the ability to expand or consolidate facilities, services, and program contracts to provide a comprehensive level of service and accountability and achieve maximum cost effectiveness.
-Additionally, as new federal and state programs are designed in the health care field, the state must work with counties to encourage maximum program flexibility and minimize disruptions in county funding, from the transition phase to new reimbursement mechanisms.
+Counties should have the ability to expand or consolidate facilities, services, and program contracts to provide a comprehensive level of service and accountability, access for all populations, and maximum cost effectiveness.
+Additionally, as new federal and state programs are designed in the field of health services, the state must work with counties to encourage maximum program flexibility and minimize disruptions in county funding, from the transition phase to new reimbursement mechanisms and outcome development and assessment.
+Further, any policy or operational changes at the federal or state level resulting in additional programmatic and/or fiscal pressures on local governments must be accompanied by adequate resources and funding to counties.

-Counties also support a continuum of preventative health efforts - communicable disease control and chronic disease prevention - and the inclusion of public health in the design and planning of healthy communities.
+Counties also support a continuum of preventative health efforts - including communicable disease control, chronic disease, and injury and violence prevention - and the inclusion of public health in the design and planning of healthy communities.
 Counties also support efforts to prevent and treat substance use and mental health disorders.
-Preventative health efforts have proven to be cost effective and provide a benefit to all residents.
+Preventative health efforts have proven to be cost effective, avert crisis and suffering, and provide a benefit to all residents.

 Federal health reform efforts, including the Patient Protection and Affordable Care Act (ACA) of 2010, provide new challenges, as well as opportunities, for counties.
-Counties, as providers, administrators, and employers, are deeply involved with health care at all levels and must be full partners with the state and federal governments t to expand Medicaid and provide health insurance and care to a broader population of Californians.
-Counties believe in maximizing the allowable coverage for their residents in accordance with eligibility criteria, while also preserving access to local health services for the residual uninsured.
-Counties remain committed to serving as an integral part of any effort to reform California's health system.
+Counties, as providers, administrators, and employers, are deeply involved with health care delivery at all levels and must be full partners with the state and federal governments to expand Medicaid and provide health insurance and access to care.
+Counties believe in maximizing the allowable coverage for their residents in accordance with eligibility criteria, while also preserving access to local health services for the remaining uninsured.
+Counties remain committed to serving as an integral part of any effort to improve or reform California's health system.

-At the federal level, counties also support economic stimulus efforts that help maintain services levels and access for the state's neediest residents.
-Counties strongly urge that any federal stimulus funding, enhanced matching funds, or innovation grants that have a county share of cost be shared directly with counties.
+At the federal level, counties also support economic stimulus efforts that help maintain and improve service levels and access to care for the state's neediest residents, regardless of an extenuating circumstance such as an emergency or disaster.
+Counties strongly urge that any federal stimulus funding, enhanced matching funds, or innovation grants that include a county share of cost be allocated directly to each county that qualifies.